2006 United States Senate elections: Ohio

 On July 14, 2006, DeWine's campaign began airing TV commercials depicting a smoking World Trade Center.
 "The senator was notified ... by a reporter at U.S. News & World Report that the image of the burning Twin Towers could not have depicted the actual event because the smoke was blowing the wrong way."
 DeWine's campaign admitted that the video was actually a still photo of the World Trade Center with smoke digitally added.
 He also was criticized for using an emotionally charged image to attack his challenger.

-Another of DeWine's ads suggested that opponent Sherrod Brown didn't pay his taxes for thirteen years.
+Another of DeWine's ads suggested that opponent Sherrod Brown did not pay his taxes for thirteen years.
 This claim led to the Associated Press reporting on October 19 that, "Several Ohio television stations have stopped airing a Republican ad because state documents contradict the ad's accusation that Democratic U.S. Senate candidate Sherrod Brown didn't pay an unemployment tax bill for 13 years."
 Brown produced a commercial citing these facts.
 DeWine's ads were changed to state only that he had failed to pay his unemployment taxes until legal action was taken against him.

 According to an article in the October 16, 2006, edition of The New York Times, top Republican party officials on the national level determined that DeWine would probably be defeated and were moving financial support from his race to other Republican senatorial candidates they felt were more likely to win.

 Brown was called the winner right when the polls closed at 7:30.
 DeWine had the second worst performance of a Republican incumbent in 2006.
 Only Rick Santorum in Pennsylvania had a worse performance.
 While DeWine was able to win rural counties in western Ohio, Brown managed to win most eastern Ohio counties, especially in heavily populated areas.
 DeWine's narrow 2,000 vote victory in Hamilton County which is home to Cincinnati, came nowhere close to making a dent in Brown's lead.
-Brown would go on to be re elected in 2012 and again in 2018.
+Brown would go on to be re-elected in 2012 and again in 2018.
+Brown would lose reelection in 2024.